 In my own area of the university, the business school, there has been much debate about the financial crisis, not least because it was the theories of finance and globalisation created and championed by the business schools and economics departments of leading US universities that created the narrative that helped lead to the crisis.
 It was the graduates, the MBAs from top business schools, who became the shock troops of the investment banks and other firms purveying the ideas of a new financialised economy.
 More enlightened business schools are working with business to challenge the crisis of trust that they, and many businesses, now face1.

 The banking crisis is widely perceived to reflect a failure of business and academic leadership.
 Business leaders such as Paul Polman of Unilever argue that we need a new model of business and a new sort of values-led business leadership that reflects and is responsive to the complex interdependence of healthy business and healthy society.
 The challenge for business schools is to work with the business leaders of the future to create the knowledge and the management practices that best align individual, business and societal interests, thus regaining the trust of stakeholders, and to educate students who embody and enact more sustainable business practice.
-The challenge for university leaders is to work with their stakeholders to develop a narrative of higher education that provides a new sense of direction adequate for our challenging times.
+Coordinating with your stakeholders is one of the keys to creating a narrative that is both feasible and coherent.
+This can be difficult as there are conflicting opinions when it comes to this issue.